simonvomeyser/simple-web-dev/resources/markdown/how-to-test-static-pages-automatically-in-laravel.md

 ## A few more details

-I had the idea that maybe Laravel could crawl your frontpage, follow internal links and at least make sure, that they all work.
-The idea is not to test any specific behaviour, but to make sure, nothing linked results in a `4xx` or even a `5xx` error.
+I had the idea that maybe Laravel test could crawl your page, follow internal links and at least make sure, that they all work.
+The idea is not to test any specific behaviour – that's what actual tests are fore.

+But to make sure, nothing linked results in a `4xx` or even a `5xx` error, and *to make testing even easier* I really liked the idea.

 I first experimented with the [Crawler Package](https://github.com/spatie/crawler) from [Spatie](https://spatie.be), and this might be a cool solution for end-to-end tests.
 But I had to remember, that the default *feature tests* of Laravel simply new up the application without getting a real server/browser involved.

 I therefore ended up writing a small crawler based on the `TestResponses` of Laravel to provide the functionality I was looking  for.
-That is also the reason, that this package for now only can find *internal* links.
+That is also the reason why this package for now only can find *internal* links and not checks for broken external links.

-There are quite a few configuration options since I needed them in few of my projects.
+There are quite a few configuration options since I needed them in few of my projects, here is a little example:

 ```php
 //...